IATI/IATI-Developer-Documentation/code.rst

 --------

-IATI does not currently have a coherent policy on branding, but there are some established conventions that can be followed - e.g. there is a logo.
+IATI does not currently have a coherent policy on branding, but there are some established conventions that can be followed for code 'owned' by the Technical Team - e.g. there is a logo.

+.. _code_communication:

 Communicating
 -------------